Chatchball/CUR.AI.TOR/README.md

 1. As if you were from the world of [brief description of world based on creator questions] Write a description of three individual and significantly differing imagined exhibits about your planet.
 Take a single object from that world, and make a museum exhibit that shows that artifact in the beginning of its life, present, and possible [add descriptive word] future.

-Select an object that is emblematic of larger cultural themes, and write for a 200 word placard about the educational significance of the object.
+Select object that is emblematic of larger cultural themes, and write for a 200 word placard about the educational significance of the object.

 You can take the approach of;
 Art